portfolio > solo at Washington & Jefferson College

 Travis Townsend

-The drawings are often centered on goofy-looking dead birds surrounded by many cartoony flowers and tanks.
+The drawings are often centered on goofy-looking dead birds surrounded by many flowers and tanks.
 These characters often occupy my imagination and show up within obsessive doodles of inter-connected vein-like lines.
 The image of a dead bird is potentially symbolic of so many things- death of beauty, environmental disaster, loss of innocence, and perhaps even Christ.